-Learn about the tools and techniques used to characterize groundwater/surface water interactions, an increasingly timely topic as interest in this topic grows, during this two-day NGWA short course.
+Gain refined understanding of the processes used to evaluate groundwater/surface water interactions, an increasingly timely topic, during this two-day NGWA short course.

 This two-day short course will provide you an introduction to the important geochemical processes that affect groundwater composition and methods for developing reasonable conceptual models using site-specific data.
 Conceptual models will also be combined with an equilibrium modeling code to produce a geochemical model of a site.